2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/as-dynamic-string.md

 ```

-Read more: Check out the API Docs of @ToSic.Sxc.Code.IDynamicCode
+Read more: Check out the API Docs of [](xref:ToSic.Sxc.Code.IDynamicCode)

 ## History